projectcalico/calico/calico/networking/ip-autodetection.md

 <%
 As noted previously, the default autodetection method is **first valid interface found** (first-found).
 To use a different autodetection method, edit the default [Installation]({{site.baseurl}}/reference/installation/api#operator.tigera.io/v1.Installation) custom resource, specifying the method.
 Below are examples of the supported autodetection methods:

+> **Note**: To configure the default autodetection method for IPv6 for any of the below methods, use the field `nodeAddressAutodetectionV6`.
+{: .alert .alert-info}

 - **IP or domain name**

   A reachable destination (IP address or domain).
 For example: